JohnLowie4/simple-react-typescript-timer/README.md

 # React TypeScript Timer

-This is a simple React TypeScript timer
+This is a simple React TypeScript timer app.
+You can play with the app [here](https://johnlowie4.github.io/simple-react-typescript-timer/).

 #### Key Features: